• Home

 Put yourself out there and be okay with being vulnerable.

-Once I love me, I have to be vulnerable enough to both love myself and to put myself out there.
+Once I love myself, I have to be vulnerable enough to both love myself and put myself out there.
 It’s not a mystery that rejection stings.
 The only way to stand with courage and face the potential heartache is with enough self-love and self-acceptance to know that I’m still likable even if you don’t like me.
 I have to be willing to open myself up again and again in order to find my tribe, because if I’m closed off and hiding the real me, how will my tribe know me when they see me?
 They won’t.
 If I show up trying to fit in by liking what you like and talking how you talk, I might find a false acceptance, but then I’ll keep up the façade to keep a friend.

 I’d rather just be authentic so that I know the connection is real.
 That takes vulnerability.